inhll/ag_portfolio/README.md

 ## Update

+### Contents Update - 02/15/2014
+* Added new courses and courses now teaching section under "Courses"
+* Made the tabs in "Publications" more prominent

 ### Contents View Improvement - 01/24/2013
 * Added tab pane for publications to prevent the list being too long